glebtsereteli/GMRoomLoader/docs/pages/api/config.md

 ::: warning
 Enabling this may result in layers shared between elements loaded from multiple rooms being unintentionally destroyed during :Payload.Cleanup():.
 :::

 ---
+### `ROOMLOADER_MERGE_TILEMAPS`
+> Default: `false`.

+Whether loaded tilemaps should be merged into existing tilemaps (`true`) or not (`false`).
+* This triggers if an existing tilemap is present on a layer with the same name as the loaded layer.
+* The existing tilemap will be repositioned and resized to fit the loaded tilemap.
+* When loading full rooms via :RoomLoader.Load():, `ROOMLOADER_MERGE_LAYERS` must be set to true for this to work.
+* Merging is only possible if both tilemaps use the same tileset.

+---
 ### `ROOMLOADER_DELIVER_PAYLOAD`